ianarsenault-tn/Machinist_calc/README.md

 - `index.html`
   - Current application
   - Contains the HTML, CSS, and JavaScript in one file
-- `index - Original Copy.html`
-  - Earlier preserved version of the app
 - `README.md`
   - Project documentation